robertbraeutigam/scan/README.md

 it is important to keep them separate.

 In the first data packet on a logical connection of this given Packet Id the Data Time must be either a Unix Timestamp or 0.
-If a Unix Timestamp is available and relevant, that should be sent, else 0 indicates that the absolute time for this data packet is not important.
+If the Data Time is 0, this indicates that the data is supposed to be real-time data, that has the time it applies to, creation time and submission time very close to each other.
+In this case follow-up packets must use the elapsed time from the previous data packet as Data Time.

+All other cases must use a non-zero Unix Timestamp in milliseconds for Data Time for each packet.
+These are called "historical" packets.

-Note, that this protocol is explicitly designed so that devices do not have to know the current date / time, do not have to use NTP, or other means of synchronizing to all the other devices.
+Note, that this protocol is explicitly designed so that devices do not have to know the current date / time, do not have to use NTP, or other means of synchronizing with other devices when participating in real-time data acquisition or controlling.
-TODO: how does the receiver know "when" the event was generated?
-I.e. is this current data??

-All following packets must include the time difference in milliseconds relative to the previous data values.
-Note again, this time is the time the data applies to, which may progress differently from "real" time.

 Note that Devices must send all Data "in order" for a given Data Packet.
 There can not be any out-of-order times, but each Packet may advance this